 - Cushing's disease (very rare in cats; usually linked to diabetes mellitus)

-When blood work results reveal hyperlipidemia, veterinarians work to look for an underlying cause.
-Further lab tests are often needed to determine if the cat has primary or secondary hyperlipidemia.
+Diagnostic blood work is a veterinarian's top tool for identifying hyperlipidemia.
+If too much fat shows up in the results, further lab tests are often needed to determine if the cat has primary or secondary hyperlipidemia.

-Secondary hyperlipidemia is often caused by another disease process, so the treatment will be specific to the disease.
+Secondary hyperlipidemia treatment is dictated by the specific cause.
 For example, cats with pancreatitis will likely need hospitalization and supportive care to treat pancreatitis.
 Cats with diabetes mellitus may need to begin insulin and have their diets changed.
 If obesity is determined to be the underlying cause, then weight loss will be necessary.
 This typically means a change in diet and lifestyle for the cat.

 How to Prevent Hyperlipidemia in Cats